Amoni

 How to Pronounce Amoni

 Our model has identified 2 different pronunciations for the name Amoni.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 88.2% confident that Amoni is pronounced as uh-MOH-nee.
-The next most likely pronunciation is ah-MOH-nee, at 11.8% confidence.
+Our model is 88.2% confident that Amoni is pronounced as uh-MOH-nee, which has 3 syllables.
+The next most likely pronunciation is ah-MOH-nee, at 11.8% confidence, with 3 syllables.

 uh-MOH-nee (3 syllables)